Cancer can start in the lining of the space behind the nose (nasal cavity) or the nearby air cavities (paranasal sinuses) and sometimes spread to

 - maxillary sinuses behind your cheeks, below your eyes and on either side of your nose

-- frontal sinuses at the very top of your nose close to the eyebrows
+- frontal sinuses at the very top of your nose in your forehead close to the eyebrows

-- ethmoid sinuses above the nose and between the eyes
+- ethmoid sinuses between the upper nose and the eyes

-- sphenoid sinuses behind the ethmoid sinuses, above the nasopharynx and between your eyes
+- sphenoid sinuses behind the ethmoid sinuses, above the nasopharynx and between the back of your eyes

 These sinuses fill with mucus and become blocked during infections like a cold.
 This causes the pressure and pain you feel around your nose and eyes when you have a cold (sinus pain).